morrownr/8821cu/README.md

 Best location for the router: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.

-Checking congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
+Check congestion: There are apps available for smart phones that allow you to check the congestion levels on wifi channels.
 The apps generally go by the name of WiFi Analyzer or something similar.

 After making and saving changes, reboot the router.